saramagliacane/saramagliacane.github.io/content/home/contact.md

   columns: '2'
 ---

-For teaching matters, you can contact me via [Canvas](https://canvas.uva.nl).
+For teaching matters, please contact me via the platform used during the course (e.g. Canvas at UvA).

-**PhD students.** I have an open [PhD position](https://werkenbij.uva.nl/en/vacancies/phd-position-on-learning-concepts-with-theoretical-guarantees-using-causality-and-rl-netherlands-14071) of Learning concepts with theoretical guarantees in collaboration with Frans Oliehoek at TU Delft.
-Deadline: 15 June.
+**PhD students.** I will have 2 open PhD positions at UvA for my VIDI project CANES on learning concepts with theoretical guarantee.
+The deadline will probably be in mid March 2026 and an ideal start date in Autumn 2026 - stay tuned!

+**Postdocs.** I will also have an open postdoc position for 2 years at UvA for my VIDI project CANES on learning concepts with theoretical guarantee.
+The deadline will probably be in mid April 2026 - stay tuned!

-**Other jobs.** Currently I don't have any open vacancy for interns, research assistants or postdocs, but if I do, they will be announced on the [UvA vacancies website](https://vacatures.uva.nl/UvA/search/?createNewAlert=false&q=&optionsFacetsDD_department=&optionsFacetsDD_shifttype=Promotieplaats&optionsFacetsDD_facility=Faculteit+der+Natuurw.%2C+Wiskunde+%26+Informatica).
+**Other jobs.** I usually don't have open positions for interns or research assistants at the University of Amsterdam, but I might have some positions at Saarland University.

-**Master students.** If you are a Master in AI student at the University of Amsterdam and are interested in causality, feel free to contact me for potential thesis topics.
-As a rule, I also don't supervise Bachelor or Master students from other universities.
+**Master students.** If you are a Master in AI student at the University of Amsterdam or Saarland University and are interested in causality, feel free to contact me for potential thesis topics.
+I don't supervise Bachelor or Master students from other universities.